l145dev/Airbnb-for-campers/process.md

 - Use `map` to efficiently create an array of listing objects during the iteration.

 > [!NOTE]
-> Transitioned from JWT authentication flow to session-based authentication flow (using cookies and postgresql session store), enhancing security and taking away 6 hours of my life because change doesn't come without absolutely random bugs! 👍
+> Transitioned from JWT authentication flow to session-based authentication flow (using cookies and postgresql session store), enhancing security and taking away 6 hours of my life because change doesn't come without absolutely random bugs (AI was useless and i have no idea how it works now)! 👍